Cinnamon and Kale

 Other healthy chocolate treats

-There's lots of healthy chocolate-y treats that you can make.
-All the recipes are low in added sugar, gluten free and nutrient dense.
-Browse the healthy treats recipes for more ideas.
+There are lots of healthy chocolatey treats that you can make.
+All these recipes are low in added sugar, gluten-free and nutrient-dense.
+There are also lots of quick and easy no-bake recipes .

 • Healthy chocolate coconut truffles.